thomas-touhey/cahute/docs/topics/file-formats/casiolink.rst

 This header represents an end of sequence.
 It is only used with the CASIOLINK protocol, when using the CAS40 header format.

+This is not followed by any data parts.

 .. _casiolink-cas40-aa: